 - 1. Begin with the Response Priority Decision Tree that corresponds to the maltreatment allegation that is the most egregious.
 Consult the Priority Response Decision Tree for each type of maltreatment alleged in the report.
 The Response Priority Trees include: - Physical Abuse Response Priority Decision Tree.
 To be used with allegations of physical abuse and cruel/grossly inappropriate behavior modification. - Moral Turpitude Response Priority Decision Tree - Sexual Abuse Response Priority Decision Tree - Emotional Abuse Response Priority Decision Tree - Human Trafficking Response Priority Decision Tree - Neglect Response Priority Decision Tree.
 To be used with maltreatment allegations of improper care, refusal to participate in Juvenile Justice recommendations, improper supervision, unsafe discipline, abandonment, improper medical/remedial care, injurious environment, and illegal placement/adoption. - Dependency Response Priority Decision Tree - 2.
 Start with the first question box of each Decision Tree.
 Proceed by answering the questions yes or no. When the answer to any question is yes, this is the termination point.
 Guidance regarding each of the questions is provided after the Decision Tree. - 3.
-The termination point indicates the appropriate response time, immediate, within 24-hours, or within 72-hours.
+The termination point indicates the appropriate response time, immediate-within 8-hours, within 24-hours, or within 72-hours.
 If an immediate response has been indicated on one tree, it is not necessary to complete additional maltreatment trees.
 Otherwise, continue with the Decision Tree for each maltreatment alleged.

-For an immediate response, initiation must occur at once, immediately after completion of the Intake report.
+For an immediate response, initiation must occur at once, immediately after completion of the Intake report, no later than 8 hours from the initial contact made by the reporter.
 The response should never exceed 24 hours for a report alleging physical or sexual abuse.
 The response should never exceed 72 hours for a report alleging neglect or dependency.